For the month of June, countries like the U.S., Canada, and more, annually celebrate Pride to support the LGBTQIA community.

 For organizations liked Shipt who have some remote teams as well as an in-person hub, they connected their team and celebrated Pride by hosting a day-off for volunteering.
 They suggested nonprofits local to their employees’ main cities, and asked teammates to post photos in Cooleaf, wearing their Shipt t-shirts.
 It was a great way to bring people together while also doing good.

-Why this matters: Volunteer work boosts employee morale and helps team members learn more about LGBTQIA inequalities that affect families, health needs, youth, and more.
-Plus, looking into local non-profits will help your organization make a positive impact as you provide help to the queer community together.
+Why this matters: Volunteer work boosts employee morale and helps team members learn more about LGBTQIA inequalities that affect families, health needs, youth communities, and more.
+Plus, looking into local non-profits will help your organization make a positive impact as you support the queer community together.

 Attend Virtual events or In-Person Pride Events